 Coaching Costs: What To Consider

-You probably have a better idea of how to price your coaching services by now, but how do you know when you’re nailing the price?
+You probably know better how to price your coaching services by now, but how do you know when you’re nailing the price?

-It’s a good question, and it’s also unlikely that you’ll get it right the first time.
+It’s a good question, and it’s unlikely that you’ll get it right the first time.

 Here are three tips to help you out:

-- If you are converting all your potential clients into paying clients, you are probably pricing too low.
-You may end up working with clients who aren’t serious enough to commit for the long haul or even some who aren’t a good fit with your style.
+- If you convert all your potential clients into paying clients, you are probably pricing too low.
+You may end up working with clients who aren’t serious enough to commit for the long haul or even some who don’t fit your style well.

-- If you are converting too few leads into clients, your coaching costs may be too high.
-Provided that you’re not making mistakes elsewhere along the line – in your initial consultation calls, for example – and try dropping your coaching prices to see what happens.
+- If you convert too few leads into clients, your coaching costs may be too high.
+If you’re not making mistakes elsewhere along the line—in your initial consultation calls, for example—try dropping your coaching prices to see what happens.

-- As a general rule, if you are converting a good amount of potential clients into clients, you’re on the right track.
+- As a general rule, if you convert many potential clients into clients, you’re on the right track.
 Congratulations!

 28 Life Coaching Package Templates